Ada-Developers-Academy/core-unit-3/handling-forms/controlled-forms.md

 <br/>

-We can accomplish this refactor by using the spread operator notation with object shorthand notation as we saw in the lesson on "Passing Down Event Handlers".
-In that lesson, the key being updated was known ahead of time, and could be hard-coded as part of the shorthand notation.
-Here, the key is read from the event data, and must be computed each time we get a new change event.
+To combine the event handlers, we'll need to use information about the `input` that was changed, which we can get from the event data.
+With a reference to the changed `input`, we can access its attribute data specific to that `input`, such as the `name` attribute, and use that as the key we need to update in our form state.
 To do this with shorthand notation, we use [`computed property notation`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#computed_property_names).
 Essentially, the expression to calculate the key is placed within brackets `[]`.

 In the unified `handleChange` function below, we access the `name` attribute of the changed `input` as `event.target.name`.
 This will be used as the key we update in our `form` state.
 We used the key `"name"` in our state, but notice that we originally used `"fullName"` as the `name` attribute of our related `input`.
 This was primarily done to reduce the possibility of confusion between all the things called `name` and the value `"fullName"` in explanations.